-Fulton John Sheen, born May 8, 1895 in El Paso, Illinois was raised and educated in the Roman Catholic faith.
+Fulton John Sheen, born May 8, 1895 in El Paso, Illinois and was the eldest of four sons of Newton and Delia (Fulton) Sheen.
+He was raised and educated in the Roman Catholic faith.
 Originally named Peter John Sheen, he came to be known as a young boy by his mother's maiden name, Fulton.
+After his baptism, his mother dedicated him to the Blessed Virgin Mary, a dedication he himself renewed at his First Holy Communion.
 Over the course of many dedicated, steadfast years, he was ordained a priest of the Diocese of Peoria at St. Mary’s Cathedral in Peoria, IL on September 20, 1919.

 Following his ordination, Sheen moved overseas to further his education, and earned a doctorate in Philosophy from The Catholic University of Louvain in Belgium in 1923.
 That same year, he received the Cardinal Mercier Prize for International Philosophy, becoming the first ever American to earn this distinction.

 Upon returning to America after varied and extensive work throughout Europe, Sheen continued to preach, as well as teach theology and philosophy at the Catholic University of America in Washington DC from 1927 until 1950.